Project: description of language X

 - The king found some books.

-- He read the books to his son.
+- He did not read any books to his son.

 - The three soldiers stirred the soup.